barajap1/barajap1/README.md

 ### Hi there 👋

+### Currently working as a Data Scientist for a Life Insurace Company,
-### Currently working on cost research, interested in Data Visualization and ML.
+### I am interested in Data Visualization, efficient ways to manipulate data, ML and more.

 ### Avid tennis and padel tennis player :tennis: